nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 ---
-title: Prototyping smart device experiences
+title: Prototyping smart device experiences for Adobe MAX LA 2018
 metaDescription: A project on prototyping smart devices using ProtoPie and LittleBits.
 This was showcased in Adobe MAX 2018, UX Playground and Digital Age Summit.
-summary: ADOBE
+summary:
 client: Adobe
 cover: smart-device-cover.png
 tags: